My first steps with BTP destinations (S/4HANA) in AppGyver

 If your an S/4HANA guru, this may be old hat, but I’d thought I’d just review how I set things up (after getting access to both front-end and backend systems, and getting the administrator role).

-- Best to set up a technical user for accessing the APIs.
+- Just to get it up and running quickly, easiest is to set up a technical user for accessing the APIs.

 - Give the technical user the permissions for the APIs you want to access (e.g., for sales orders, I needed SAP_BR_INTERNAL_SALES_REP role).